 The 7 Wastes

 Overproduction occurs when more products are manufactured than the demand requires.
+In other words, manufacturing overproduction results in a surplus of products that do not meet immediate customer demand.
 This waste ties up valuable resources, including materials, labor, and storage space, without adding value.
+This excess production not only wastes materials and labor but also escalates storage costs and complicates inventory management.
+Addressing overproduction involves strategies such as just-in-time production and real-time monitoring to align manufacturing output with actual demand.
 Overproduction leads to excess inventory, increased lead times, and the risk of obsolescence.
 Lean Manufacturing emphasizes producing only what is needed, when it is needed, to eliminate this waste.

 2. Waiting